Home/Insights/Architecture

 Implementing State Management at Scale

 Scaling state management requires careful architectural planning to balance performance, cost, and complexity.
-The Architecture Design phase of the Hendricks Method maps state requirements across all operational workflows, identifying which contexts require real-time access versus historical reference.
+The Diagnose phase of the Hendricks Method maps state requirements across all operational workflows, identifying which contexts require real-time access versus historical reference.

 State schemas must accommodate both structured operational data and unstructured contextual information.
 Successful implementations use hybrid storage strategies that combine columnar databases for structured state with document stores for flexible context preservation.
 This approach enables agents to maintain rich operational context without sacrificing query performance.